odinthenerd/parameter2/README.md

 ## requirements:
  - c++11 or higher compiler
- - since our goal is speed we use brigand (the only dependancy), however use with any other MPL library which supports index_of would be trivial to support if needed
+ - since our goal is speed we use brigand (the only dependancy), however use with any other MPL library possible to support if needed